 6:30pm doors • 7:30pm show

-Composer/multi-instrumentalist Angélica Negrón, one of Paste Magazine’s “20 most innovative musicians working today”, joins forces with singer/composer Muriel Louveau and dancer/choreographer Emily Marie Pope for a collaborative work that explores the historical and sociocultural dynamics of hysteria.
+Puerto Rican composer/multi-instrumentalist Angélica Negrón, one of Paste magazine’s “20 most innovative musicians working today,” is known for warping childlike sounds into bright, emotionally precise tableaus.
+In Isterica, Negrón joins forces with singer/composer Muriel Loveau and dancer/choreographer Emily Marie Pope for a series of collaborative improvisations exploring the historical and sociocultural dynamics of hysteria.

 The performance will be followed by a talk with psychoanalyst Paola Mieli and the artists.

 Photo credit: self-portrait by Autumn Kioti